 Once we are happy that you are well enough to go home we will arrange for your discharge from hospital.
-Please do not worry if you cannot get transport until the afternoon, as you will be able to wait in our discharge lounge until you are picked up.
+Generally, we try to make sure that you can go home before 10.30am.
+However, please do not worry if you cannot get transport until the afternoon, as you will be able to wait in our discharge lounge until you are picked up.
 We will also give you the following to take home with you:

-- · Any information you will need - A supply of painkillers if you need them.
-Before the tablets we give you run out you should ask your General Practitioner (GP) for some more if you need them. - A 30 day supply of a tablet called Rivaoxaban to help protect against blood clots - An appointment for outpatient clinic so that the medical staff can assess your progress: your appointment will usually be for about six weeks after you go home and will posted out to you. - A letter to take to your GP to tell him or her about any tablets you have been given to take home. - A contact telephone number for the ward so that if you have any worries or problems at all you will be able to talk to a member of staff.
+- Any information you will need - A supply of and painkillers if you need them.
+Before the tablets we give you run out you should ask your General Practitioner (GP) for some more if you need them. - A 10 day supply of a drug called Rivaoxaban to protect against blood clots. - An appointment for outpatient clinic so that the medical staff can assess your progress.
+Your appointment will usually be about six weeks after you go home and will be posted out to you. - A letter to take to your GP to tell him or her of any tablets you have been given to take home. - A contact telephone number for the ward so that if you have any worries or problems at all you will be able to talk to a member of staff.

 If you have had stitches that need to be removed, the practice nurse at your local GP practice can do this for you.
 You will need to make an appointment when you get home.

-The ward nurse will give you a letter for the practice nurse and any dressing/s you need.
+The ward nurse will give you a letter for the Practice Nurse and any dressing/s you need.